 Brand protection on social media

-Social media is particularly intangible because companies do not own the physical infrastructure.
+Social media operates in a gray space because companies do not own the physical infrastructure and threat actors have equal access to your customers.
 Historically, you could still reduce the intangibility of a website or an email account to a physical server somewhere in the basement.
 The code was manipulable by the engineering team.
-Now everything lives in the cloud (which just means a physical server in a farm somewhere), is controlled by a 3rd party and brands have little input into how the platform is run.
-Which raises the question again of how businesses handle brand protection when it comes to social media.
+Now everything lives in the democratized spaces — which raises the question again of how businesses handle brand protection when it comes to social media.

 Social media has been the subject of exploitation — from election meddling and targeted cyber attacks to brand impersonations and scams — since its inception.
-It has made major headlines lately in the wake of the 2016 elections.
 For brands, the key risks are account hijacking, impersonations, attacks on customers, counterfeit goods and malicious inbound content posted to owned social media pages.

 A new approach to brand protection